 Suspension consists of a 43mm KYB upside-down fork and a direct-mount monoshock, each offering 180mm of travel.
 Braking is handled by twin 300mm front discs with dual-piston calipers and a single 240mm rear disc, both governed by ABS Pro.

-The two variants are aimed at distinct riders.
 The F 450 GS features cast-alloy 19-inch front and 17-inch rear wheels, with 180mm of suspension travel front and rear, and a 14-litre fuel tank.
 It’s tuned for versatility on sealed and light unsealed roads, with ergonomics and seat height optimised for everyday use.

 A five-inch full-colour TFT display with smartphone connectivity is standard, along with LED lighting and a comprehensive electronic package featuring ABS Pro, Dynamic Brake Control, Dynamic Traction Control, engine drag-torque control and three selectable riding modes (Rain, Road and Enduro) with an additional Enduro Pro mode on higher trims.